Great-Sun-Group/credex-core/projects/workplan/OIDC.md

    - Choose the GitHub OIDC provider created in step 2.
    - Add a condition to limit access to our specific GitHub repository: token.actions.githubusercontent.com:sub: repo:Great-Sun-Group/credex-core:*
-   - Attach necessary policies (e.g., permissions required for the cleanup workflow).
+   - Attach necessary policies (e.g., permissions required for the wipe workflow).

 4. Update GitHub Actions Workflow
-   - Modify .github/workflows/cleanup.yml to use OIDC authentication.
+   - Modify .github/workflows/wipe.yml to use OIDC authentication.
    - Replace the AWS credentials step with the following:
      ```yaml
      - name: Configure AWS Credentials